zacherygentry/CSE-3311/iteration2Phase/iteration2.md

 * Risk 3:    The team is is switching platforms to Native IOS because React Native is unpredictable and crashes easily.
   * Risk Exposure: RE = 100% * 12hr = 12hr
-  * Solution: The team will split up the work among the members to increase the success of transferal.
+  * Solution: The team will split up the work among the members to increase the success of transferral.

 * Risk 4:    Short duration to develop the full vision of the app.
   * Risk Exposure: RE = 60% * 5hr = 3hr